Build

 Controls the -RemoveApps parameter.
 When checked, application content in the Apps folder is automatically deleted after the FFU has been successfully captured.
 The default is unchecked.

-During the build process, application content accumulates in several subfolders within the Apps folder (e.g., .\FFUDevelopment\Apps):
+During the build process, application content accumulates in several subfolders within the Apps folder (for example, .\FFUDevelopment\Apps):

 | Folder | Contents |